Do you think you may be pregnant? Here are 26 very early pregnancy signs as early as 2 weeks after conceiving.

 Rapid changes in hormone levels are often believed to be the cause of mood swings in early pregnancy.

-Women report feeling stressed, hugely emotional, easily irritated, and even crying spells without actually knowing why.
+Women experience feeling stressed, hugely emotional, easily irritated, and even crying spells without actually knowing why.

 These mood swings are often seen as the first sign of pregnancy in some ladies.